This Jamaican beef patties recipe is made with a flaky pastry and filled with a highly seasoned beef filling.

 These baked patties can be found throughout Jamaica at roadside food shacks, in snackettes, canteens and anywhere that sells food.
 It is a must-have if you ever visit Jamaica.

 They are easy to make and are much larger than traditional patties.
-A favorite way it is eaten in Jamaica is sandwiched between a coco bread (think burger bun).
-Wash it down with an ice cold beer, a hot beverage or a cold fruit drink.
+A favorite way to eat them in Jamaica is sandwiched between coco bread (a yeasted sandwich bun that contains no cocoa and no coconut despite its name).
+Wash it down with an ice-cold beer, a hot beverage or a cold fruit drink.

 - 4 cups all-purpose flour

 - 1 teaspoon ground turmeric (or curry powder)

 - 8.81 ounces (250 g) cold vegetable shortening

 - 1 cup ice cold water (plus more if needed)

 - 1 teaspoon ground allspice

 - 1/2 teaspoon black pepper